-All lag frame data shall be sent directly across the correlator to Backend interface using Gbit Ethernet and UDP/IP.
-All Backend cluster nodes shall have a switched path to each correlator output point (the Baseline Boards)-although some non-direct paths don't have the same performance of more direct paths.
+All lag frame data shall be sent directly across the correlator to backend interface using Gbit Ethernet and UDP/IP.
+All backend cluster nodes shall have a direct path to each correlator output point (the baseline boards) through a single Ethernet switch.
 The interface shall have sufficient bandwidth to meet the initial maximum aggregate data transfer rate of 1.6 Gbytes/sec.
-All lag frames from the same baseline (that could be distributed across Baseline Boards) shall be routed to the same Backend cluster node.
+All lag frames from the same baseline (that could be distributed across baseline boards) shall be routed to the same backend cluster node.